mattdistefano/scss-training/readme.md

 ### Inheritance/extension and placeholders

-In many applications, chunks of rules are often repeated across multiple selectors.
-With pure CSS, these rules must be written into each selector.
-SCSS simplifies this by allowing selectors to extend, or inherit from, other selectors.
-Again, this promotes a DRY approach to development.
+In many applications, similar styling will need to be applied to multiple elements with different selectors.
+With pure CSS, this can be addressed in a couple ways, neither ideal: the common properties can be factored out into a single rule with many selectors (difficult to read and maintain), or the properties can be repeated within each rule (breaks DRY).
+SCSS simplifies this by allowing rules to extend, or inherit from, other rules.

-To extend a selector, use the `@extend` directive.
+To extend a rule, use the `@extend` directive.

 #### Examples